The 9 Best Dog Leashes Australia: Tested & Evaluated 2023

 Buying a suitable leash is crucial.
 There’s nothing worse than a lead snapping halfway into the walk, and you end up chasing your pooch around the neighbourhood.
 A leash is one of those things worth investing in time and money.

-We’ve saved your time by giving you a list of the best dog leads there are in Australia.
-The multi-purpose leash from Truelove is our top pick for several reasons.
+Our team of independent experts saved your time by giving you a list of the best dog leads there are in Australia.
+The multi-purpose leash from Fur King is our top pick for several reasons.
 It’s sturdy, can be used in multiple ways and there are multiple colour choices.

-However, if your dog is a strong puller, a tactical training dog leash might be a better option.
+However, if your dog is a strong puller, I think the Dog Nation leash will be a better option.
 Its bungee design protects your joints from spraining in case of sudden pulls.
 Whichever leash you pick, make sure it’s suitable for both your and your dog’s needs.

 Pulling is one of the dog behaviours you should always discourage.
 Whenever your dog pulls, stop and stay still until the dog turns the focus towards you.
 Once the leash relaxes, you can continue.
 Eventually, your dog will learn that the leash should be relaxed during walks, and that pulling causes you to stop (3).